-GASB Statement No. 96, Subscription Based Information Technology Arrangements, provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This Statement: (1) defines a SBITA; (2) establishes that a SBITA results in subscription assets (an intangible asset) and a corresponding liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation cost of a SBITA; and (4) requires note disclosures regarding SBITA.
-To the extent relevant, the standards for SBITAs are based on the standards established by Statement No. 87, Leases as amended.
-The requirements for this statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
-The Assessor is currently evaluating the effect this standard will have on the financial statements.
+In May 2020, the GASB issued Statement No. 96, Subscription Based Information TechnologyArrangements, effective for fiscal years beginning after June 15, 2022.
+The objective of the Statement is to better meet the information needs of financial statement users by establishing uniform accounting and financial reporting requirements and improving the comparability of financial statements among governments that have entered into subscription-based information (SBITAs).
+This Statement: (1) defines a SBITA; (2) establishes that a SBITA results in subscription assets (an intangible asset) and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding SBITA.
+The study of the District's SBITAs proved to be immaterial; therefore, the implementation of this standard did not require any changes to the Assessor's financial reporting.